 Internships & Career Opportunities

-The best resource for you to find internship opportunities is to use Career Services events and workshops and their Aztec Career Connection portal.
-When departments send us internship or job opportunities we will post them here on the internship page, under your department.
+The best resource for you to find internship opportunities is to use Career Services events and workshops and their new HANDSHAKE portal.
+When departments send us internship or job opportunities we will post them here on the internship page, or under your department.

 Please see below for various opportunities, please refer to the hosting offices’ website for details.